 Behind the plaque is a story of a boy who was bought from his master in the Congo by a Christian mission and then brought to Scotland in 1883 by the man now charged with his care.

 Tom lived with his adoptive father Joseph Clarke and his adopted siblings from the Congo - brother Theo and sisters Vunga and Nkebani – in a house in Morningside Park.

 In Scotland, it is likely Clarke, originally from Aberdeen, took Tom and the others on tour to promote the work of the mission, with audiences offered the chance to free an enslaved boy just like him for just £5.

-Dr Christine Whyte, lecturer in global history at Glasgow University, said: “Public lectures were held by the mission across the country and the freed enslaved children from Africa would accompany them, to help to raise funds for the mission.
+Dr Whyte said: “Public lectures were held by the mission across the country and the freed enslaved children from Africa would accompany them, to help to raise funds for the mission.

 "The idea that these children were redeemed from slavery was emphasised with the public told that £5 was the amount needed to redeem a child from slavery in Africa.”